openbase/bco/docs/index.md

 ## BCO Installation

 Now, you should be able to start the installation.
-During this, all bco core components are installed to the previously defined prefix.
+During this, all bco core components are installed to the previously defined ```$prefix```.
 To perform the installation (or update the components later on) execute the installation script in each downloaded repository.
 ```
 ./install.sh
 ```